Rome in pictures to let you visit the eternal city from wherever you are.

 Since the times we are living make it impossible to visit Rome, I thought I could share with you a walk of the city through photographs: Rome in pictures.

-This is an itinerary from an old issue of my magazine, a walk from Piazza della Trinità dei Monti, taking the stairs down to Piazza del Popolo and zigzagging through the alleys of Rome, admiring, daydreaming, and taking pictures!
+This is an itinerary to walk from Piazza della Trinità dei Monti, taking the stairs down to Piazza del Popolo and zigzagging through the alleys of Rome, admiring, daydreaming, and taking pictures!

 Our virtual walk of Rome in pictures begins in Piazza della Trinità dei Monti.
 Take your time to admire Piazza di Spagna, the Spanish steps, and the beautiful terraces property of hotels, restaurants, and a few lucky ones.